-The walnut (Juglans regia) is known by many names including English walnut, Carpathian walnut and preferably Persian walnut to recognize its place of origin.
+The northern walnut (Juglans regia) is known by many names including English walnut, Carpathian walnut and Persian walnut to recognize its place of origin.
 It is the common walnut of commerce grown in many countries around the world.
 Our strains represent the hardiest found anywhere.
 Our seedlings are grown from the best selections in our orchard.
 Our grafted trees are high quality selections from our orchard that have proven to be the most productive, hardiest, most blight resistant, and drought tolerant trees.
 The trees listed below are our best for these qualities.

 Best production occurs by matching early (protandrous) with late (protogynous) pollinizers in our grafted selections.
 Protandrous trees produce male catkins before female bloom, while protogynous trees are the opposite.